Red-BY/FalcomModCompendium/README.md

 # Falcom Games Mod Compendium
 Compendium of modifications for Trails and Ys games.
 All mods listed are made for official English PC releases by XSEED and NISA. <br>
+> Reddit Thread - If you want to post some feedback. <br>

 Emoji Description: <br>
 🔧 - Installation Instructions <br>